 to his seat and says the prayer Actiones nostras.

-continue the work of opening the Door to the chanting of the Psalm Iubilate Deo
+continue the work of opening the Door to the chanting of the Psalm Iubilate

-at the threshold of the door. - The Pope is the first to
+genuflects at the threshold of the door. - The Pope is the first to

 moves towards the altar for the celebration of Vespers.

-Cardinal Legates charged with closing the Doors of the other Basilicas.
+the Cardinal Legates charged with closing the Doors of the other

-first to the relics and then to the Holy Door, accompanied by
+follows, first to the relics and then to the Holy Door, accompanied by

 The relics of